hanbei/rxsearcher/README.md

 # RxSearcher #

 Reactive searcher for offer searches.
-Using RxJava and Vertx as Proof of Concept slowly migrating to a productive app.
+Using RxJava and vertreten as auf proof of concept.
+There are some rules I try to abide to:

-### What is this repository for? ###
+* be reactive

-* Quick summary
+* no state
-* Version
+* everything is imutable

 ### How do I get set up? ###